Updated July 27, 2020

 Chicks should eat a “chick starter” food with around 20% protein until they are 8-12 weeks of age.
 If chicks have been vaccinated against Coccidiosis, then you can buy an unmedicated food.
 If they have not, then a medicated food may help prevent Coccidiosis.
 If you use a starter food, these are typically followed up by a “grower food” which has slightly less protein.
 There are now some “starter/grower” foods for chicks that can be given up to 18 weeks.
 Always refer to manufacturer recommendations, as each formulation is different.
 At this point, you can start transitioning them to a diet appropriate for mature chickens, keeping in mind that residents who are laying eggs will have different dietary needs than roosters or hens who are implanted.
 You can read more about what to feed mature chickens here.

-Scratch can be provided to non-large breed chicks, but only as a treat as it is not nutritionally whole.
+Scratch can be provided to A domesticated animal breed that has not been specifically engineered to grow as quickly as possible for the purpose of human consumption.
+In resources at The Open Sanctuary Project, "Heritage" breeds of turkeys, for instance, are "non-large breed", even if they are physically quite big. chicks, but only as a treat as it is not nutritionally whole.
 Chicks are good at foraging and chicks can go out on grass after a few weeks.
 These should be short visits on warm, sunny days, then they should return inside.
 At this age, they should only be allowed on land where no adults have been in order to prevent disease.
 See below for more information on how to safely provide outdoor time for chicks.
-As chickens have no teeth, chicks will need chick-appropriate insoluble grit to help them break down any food other than “chick starter”, though you must take care when feeding this to large breed chicks as they have been known to overindulge.
+As chickens have no teeth, chicks will need chick-appropriate Small stones or sand swallowed by birds to help them digest food. to help them break down any food other than “chick starter”, though you must take care when feeding this to large breed chicks as they have been known to overindulge.
 If you find that they are eating too much insoluble grit, you will need to restrict their access.
 DO NOT offer grit that contains oyster shell or additional forms of calcium, as too much calcium can result in health issues for chicks.

 Water For Chicks